Why DoktorABC?

 Good to know.
 BMI does not distinguish between fat mass and muscle mass.
 People with higher muscle mass may have a higher BMI without excess body fat.

-Weight management may be recommended when excess weight contributes to health problems or increases the risk of future complications, such as high blood pressure or type 2 diabetes.
+Weight management is often recommended when excess weight is affecting health or increasing the risk of future complications, such as high blood pressure or type 2 diabetes.

-In some cases, support may also be appropriate when excess weight affects mobility, mental wellbeing or quality of life.
-Decisions about treatment should always take individual factors into account, including age, overall health and lifestyle, and should be discussed with a qualified healthcare professional.
+Support may also be appropriate when excess weight affects mobility, mental wellbeing or quality of life.
+Any decision about treatment should take individual factors into account, including age, overall health and lifestyle, and should always be discussed with a qualified healthcare professional.

 Important.
 Some medicines, including certain corticosteroids and antidepressants, can contribute to weight gain.
-Any concerns about medication should be discussed with a clinician rather than stopping treatment independently.
+Any concerns about medication should be discussed with a UK-registered prescriber rather than stopping treatment independently.

 Which healthcare professionals can support weight management?